Research projects

 An emotion regulation framework for interpersonal moral disagreements

-Moral disagreements are common in everyday life and people can respond to them in many ways, from avoiding and terminating interaction, to switching topic and keeping silent, to perspective-taking and working with the other side to find common ground.
+Moral disagreements are common in everyday life and people can respond to them in many ways, from avoidance and terminating interaction, to switching topic and keeping silent, to perspective-taking and seeking common ground.
 How should these responses be organized, and how can we predict which response an individual will adopt in a particular situation?

 In my dissertation, I propose that responses to interpersonal moral disagreements can be understood as emotion regulation processes.
 According to this framework, responses to disagreements cluster into groups that reflect well-characterized emotion regulation strategies, including situation selection, reappraisal, and suppression.
 In turn, we can predict which response an individual will choose using both trait-level emotion regulation tendencies and situation-level perception of the cost and benefit of pursuing each strategy.